xebia-functional/mvessel/README.md

   Contains classes from the Android Open Source project without the `final` modifier in order to be mocked.
 Used only for test purposes.

 * [core](core)
   Contains all core classes but relies on some [api classes](core/src/main/scala/com/fortysevendeg/mvessel/api) to do all the work.
-The main benefit of this module is that is not dependant of the Android API.
+The main benefit of this module is that is not dependent of the Android API.

 * [androidDriver](android-driver)
   Implements the [api classes](core/src/main/scala/com/fortysevendeg/mvessel/api) using [SQLiteDatabase](http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html) and derived classes.